kstenerud/concise-encoding/reference-implementation/README.md

 A C implementation to demonstrate a simple CBE codec.

-Everything except decimal types are implemented.
+Everything except decimal types are tested.

 Notes